Interested in adopting a BDRA dog? Simply fill out our application.

 How much is the adoption fee?
 When do I pay it?

-The adoption fee for all of our dogs is $300.
+The adoption fee for all of our dogs is $400.
+Please note that MA residents will be required to pay an additional $100 toward quarantine fees should they adopt a BDRA dog currently fostered out of state.
 This does not come close to covering our cost for each dog, many of whom require additional testing and treatment for their eyes and other health concerns.
 This fee is collected at the time of the adoption and can be paid via check or cash.
 We cannot accept credit cards except through PayPal prior to physically taking custody of the dog.

 However, if you are interested in a puppy or other dog that has not been spayed or neutered, there is an additional $100 deposit due at the adoption.
 This fee is fully refundable once proof of spay/neuter and heartworm testing has been supplied to BDRA.